 The safe house is located on top a forested hill, hidden from view by a dense patch of pines.
 It is a simple one-story edifice of logs half-buried into the ground.
 Stores of powder and weapon racks would allow defenders to repel a vigorous assault, and a small cellar acts as a last ditch protection against this place’s most obvious weakness: fire.
-The problem here is that the most serious measure against attack is and remains to be hidden and this protection was thrown to the winds the moment Merritt made her presence known to anyone with a hint of magical sense in the entire county.
+The problem here is that camouflage remains the most serious defense of this place, and this protection was thrown to the winds the moment Merritt announced her presence to anyone with a hint of magic.

 I slow down Metis to a trot as we make our way to the ring of tall pines and whistle when I come in view of the inner clearing.
 I cut my signal short out of surprise.

 In a single day, the unassuming bunker was turned into a defensible position by the apparent determination of Merritt’s group.
 A full barricade of sharp spikes surrounds the structure and from here I can see the tip of hats and bayonets.
 Torches on sconces light the entire perimeter, giving even mortals a clear visibility.